mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/exceptions-cpfxxxx/cpf210e-exception.md

 title: CPF210EException Class
 ---

-The exception that is thrown when: Library -library-name- not available for reason code -reason-code-.
+The exception that is thrown when Library {0} not available for reason code {1}

 **Namespace:** ASNA.QSys.Runtime.JobSupport <br/>
 **Assembly:** ASNA.QSys.Runtime